 Although the practice of dialogic feedback can be scaled with peers' reviewing each other's work, instructors' role of facilitating feedback activities and supporting students remains essential.
-Learning analytics can provide instructors with practical insights into student behaviour and engagement in various processes of dialogic feedback and guide their pedagogical decisions toward maximizing the learning gains from feedback.
-A learning analytics solution that is pedagogically sound should be founded in relevant learning theories (Gašević, Kovanović, et al., 2017; Reimann, 2016).
+LA can provide instructors with practical insights into student behaviour and engagement in various processes of dialogic feedback and guide their pedagogical decisions toward maximizing the learning gains from feedback.
+A LA solution that is pedagogically sound should be founded in relevant learning theories (Authors, 2017; Reimann, 2016).
 Theory provides the necessary foundations for determining the set of digital traces as the indicator(s) of student engagement in a learning process that is theoretically considered critical to support.
 However, to the extent of our knowledge, there exists no theoretical work to frame dialogic peer feedback.
 To close this gap, in the next section we first present a theoretical framework of collaborative peer feedback that offer a structured dialogue among students during the feedback activity.
-Later, we further discuss how this framework informs the integration of learning analytics support into a web-based tool designed to support collaborative peer feedback.
+Later, we further discuss how this framework informs the integration of LA support into a web-based tool designed to support collaborative peer feedback.

-Theoretical framework of collaborative peer feedback
+3 Theoretical framework of collaborative peer feedback